suvrotica/eco30/web2/src/routes/project/+page.md

 ### Project Timeline

 Creating a project timeline helps to establish deadlines, allocate resources, and track progress throughout the project lifecycle.
 The timeline should include key milestones, deliverables, and deadlines for each phase of the project.
-For Phase 1, the preliminary project planning and overall architecture design, the timeline may include milestones such as:

-1. Stakeholder Analysis: Completion of a comprehensive stakeholder analysis to guide project direction and priorities.
-2. Project Team Formation: Recruitment and onboarding of all required team members.
-3. Risk Assessment: Identification and mitigation planning for potential risks and challenges.
-4. Budget Estimation: Development of a detailed budget estimate and securing of necessary funding.
-5. Architecture Design: Completion of the overall architecture design, including system requirements, software components, and network infrastructure.
-6. Phase 1 Review: Evaluation of Phase 1 deliverables and progress before transitioning to Phase 2.

 The timeline should be flexible enough to accommodate changes and adjustments as the project progresses, while still providing clear goals and deadlines to ensure timely progress.

 ![uml](/Images/gantt.svg)
 ### Phase 1:
-Preliminary project planning and overall architecture design
+Preliminary project planning and overall architecture design.
+Milestones such as:

+-   Stakeholder Analysis: Completion of a comprehensive stakeholder analysis to guide project direction and priorities.
+-   Project Team Formation: Recruitment and onboarding of all required team members.
+-   Risk Assessment: Identification and mitigation planning for potential risks and challenges.
+-   Budget Estimation: Development of a detailed budget estimate and securing of necessary funding.
+-   Architecture Design: Completion of the overall architecture design, including system requirements, software components, and network infrastructure.
+-   Phase 1 Review: Evaluation of Phase 1 deliverables and progress before transitioning to Phase 2.

 ### Phase 2:
 Blockchain component and development of the platform until the Minimum Viable Product (MVP) is reached
 ### Phase 3: